COVID-19 Public Health Protocols

 - They have tested positive for COVID-19 in the last ten days

 - They are waiting for COVID-19 test results

 - They have had close contact with a person who has tested positive for or who has symptoms of COVID-19

 - They know in advance that they will not be able to meet the state, local, or host site protocols as referenced

-Any individual failing to comply with these protocols will not be admitted or allowed to remain at the event.
-If you have questions or concerns, please discuss them with our on-site staff or contact OSA Events Coordinator Rebekah Korenowsky Woods at email@example.com.
+If you have questions or concerns, please discuss them with our on-site staff or contact OSA Events Coordinator Rebekah Korenowsky Woods at firstname.lastname@example.org.

 OSA staff are continuing to monitor safety guidelines and local COVID-19 case data and we may adjust our protocols based on case rates and/or county or CDC guidelines at the time of the event.
 Thank you for your patience and cooperation!